johnofmars/mm-github-pages-starter/_pages/the_gun.md

 ### PvE only: Inverted Lion

 ### Reloading

+The reload cap is approximately 20% faster reduction.
+A single reloader will get you 80% of that cap.
+Check out [Armor: Mods & Stats](https://www.fightinglion.club/armor/#reload-mods) for more information on reload speed mods.

+But that's only part of the story!

 Fighting Lion will automatically reload after the round you've fired detonates.
 However!
 Reloading is special with Fighting Lion as you can _manually_ begin a reload immediately after firing, even while holding to detonate the fired round.
 This process is referred to as **Manual Reloading**.
 This removes the entire recoil animation and allows for reloading nearly 2x as fast. _Reload mods_ do help even if you're doing manual reloads.